ropensci-archive/roweb2/content/technotes/2018-07-30-phylotar-release.md

 setup(wd = wd, txid = 9504, ncbi_dr = '/usr/local/ncbi/blast/bin/')
 # run the pipeline
 run(wd = wd)
+# ^^ running should take about 5 minutes to complete
 ```

 For more details on running the pipeline, such as changing the parameters or understanding the results, see the vignette, `vignette('phylotaR)'` or visit the [website](https://ropensci.github.io/phylotaR/).